lkmelberg/lkmelberg/README.md

     🔲 Experienced with Design principles
-    🔲 Knowledgeable in web development using HTML and CSS 🔲 Familiar with and JavaScript and REST API
+    🔲 Knowledgeable in web development using HTML and CSS 🔲 Familiar with JavaScript and REST API
+    🔲 Familiar with React

 Projects